The New England Journal of Medicine June 21, 2018

 Endpoint

-Key result: The Mediterranean-style diet significantly reduced the rate of recurrent cardiac events and mortality compared to a prudent Western diet.
+Key result: The Mediterranean diet significantly reduced the rate of cardiovascular recurrence by over 70 percent compared to the control diet.

 2006